 Should it be necessary to utilize the training rooms at the Athletic Facility for first aid assistance, the Director of Student Health will coordinate treatment and make every attempt to provide medical staff.

 Mass casualties resulting from a major catastrophe may preclude effective medical assistance and triage at the site of the catastrophe.
 In such event, the Director of Student Health will assist in coordinating efforts with outside medical support organizations and prepare to receive casualties.

 The Director of Student Health has the authority to request assistance from outside medical facilities.
-Should this become necessary, the Director should advise Campus Safety to assist in the coordination.
+Should this become necessary, the Director should advise University of Dallas Police Department to assist in the coordination.